Liberal Democrats Party Pledge Tracker

 Double the size of the Protected Area Network, double the area of most important wildlife habitats, double the abundance of species and double woodland cover by 2050

-These points have been raised by Labour MPs in parliament but not committed to by government ministers
+These points have been raised by Labour MPs in parliament but not committed to by government ministers.
+Current targets are currently under review

 Plant at least 60 million trees a year